By: Elizabeth Jachim | Updated: 6/11/2025

 B) How to Grow Native Plants from Seed:

 - Research Winter Sowing (WS)!
 It is an easy and economical method for growing many native plants in cold regions.
 The Crandall Seed Library will offer a free WS workshop in December 2025, and Wild Ones Southern Adirondacks will offer free WS workshops in January-February at different venues, to be determined.
-(You can stay updated on our upcoming events by re-visiting our website, following our Facebook page, or emailing us at [email protected] to be added to our monthly email newsletter.)
+(You can stay updated on our upcoming events by visiting our website, following our Facebook page, or emailing us at [email protected] to be added to our monthly email newsletter.)